abbreviatedman/htmx-lesson/readme.md

 });
 ```

-As you can see, we have a simple Express app set up to serve EJS templates and the setup for an API for managing todos.
+As you can see, we have a simple Express app set up to serve EJS templates.
 We also have a MongoDB database connection function set up for us.

 Here's our Todo model: